 For example, borrowing money to buy a house can lead to you being better off in future, as the house may increase in value.
 So long as you can afford to keep up with the repayments.

-What you want to avoid is borrowing money to pay for day-to-day essential expenses like food or bills, as this may lead to bigger problems.
-Particularly if you’re using short-term credit or overdrafts with high interest rates.
+That said, you should avoid borrowing more than you need to.
+In particular, you want to avoid borrowing money for day-to-day essential expenses like food or bills, as this may lead to bigger problems.
+Especially if you’re using short-term credit or overdrafts with high interest rates.

 If you’re finding it hard to afford the essentials or have debts you’re struggling to repay, you can get confidential help.